 In our little family bubble of four, we walked the tightrope of positive and negative habits everyday.
 We got mired in bad ones like home-school battles, or too much screen time, but we also created new positive ones, sometimes breaking into song around a little campfire in the evening.
 My husband started boating.
 My daughter started cycling up to the nearby tiny village; enjoying the new-found freedom of meeting friends on the beach once restrictions allowed.
 My son began making little hand-drawn comics, excitedly telling us elaborate stories about a friendly cat and rabbit.

-While global leaders meet in Davos to plan a fourth industrial revolution, foreseeing a time when technology will automate our lives, and the Internet of Things will permeate towns, homes and even bodies, rural places on Ireland’s Atlantic coast begin to hold even greater attraction for those of us still proudly wild at heart.
-With the global pace of life ever-accelerating, the slower resonance of mountains like Errigal have an even greater magnetic draw for people who crave the nurturing energy of Earth’s remaining wild, remote places.
+While global leaders meet in Davos or Sun Valley to plan a fourth industrial revolution, foreseeing a time when technology will automate our lives, and the Internet of Things will permeate towns, homes and even bodies, remote places on Ireland’s Atlantic coast begin to hold even greater attraction for those of us still proudly wild at heart.
+With the global pace of life ever-accelerating, the slower resonance of mountains like Errigal have an even greater magnetic draw for people who crave the nurturing energy of Earth’s remaining wild, places.
 There’s no train line in this county.
-Towns are dispersed, jobs are few, and rural broadband is patchy, but I’m no longer orientating my default modes of thinking and being to face into perceived harsh winds.
-I’m choosing instead to be thankful for the peace, beauty and wild, poetic energy that surrounds me.
+Towns are dispersed, jobs are few, and broadband is patchy, but I’m no longer orientating my default modes of thinking and being to face into perceived harsh winds.
+I’m choosing instead to be thankful for the peace, beauty and wild, poetic, healing energy that surrounds me.
 Like the ladies I spoke to, I too feel a healing, psychic, creative well beginning to restore as a consequence of the year’s pause.

 Maria Coleman, May 5th, 2021

-This story and the images were developed while working on a course with femLENS and NCCWN-Donegal Women’s Network.
-Huge thanks to the trainer Kate, the organisers Danielle and Joanne and my story’s participant’s Máire, Maria and Caroline, and my extended family.
+This words and the images were developed while working on a course with femLENS and NCCWN-Donegal Women’s Network.
+Huge thanks to the trainer Jekaterina, the organisers Danielle and Joanne and my story’s participant’s Máire, Maria and Caroline, and my extended family.